A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Q

-QBI deduction. (see Pass-through business deduction.)
+Qualified Business Income (QBI) deduction. (see Pass-through business deduction.)

 R

 Real income.
 The value of income after accounting for inflation.
-Real income is typically converted in terms of a particular year’s prices—for example, a table may show income in 2010 dollars, meaning that the incomes are shown in terms of purchasing power in 2010.
+Real income is typically converted in terms of a particular year’s prices.
+For example, a table may show income in 2010 dollars, meaning that the incomes are shown in terms of purchasing power in 2010.
 (See also Nominal income.)

 Receipts. (see Revenues).